 5. All the treats

 The holidays bring out the best in delicious treats, like cozy cups of coffee and sugary confections.
-Enjoy piping hot seasonal drinks and fresh-baked cookies at Daily Dose Cafe and Espresso, with locations in Brooklyn Park and Maple Grove.
+Enjoy piping hot seasonal drinks and fresh-baked cookies at Daily Dose Cafe and Espresso at itstions in Brooklyn Park location.
 Enjoy a spot of flavorful tea at The Mad Hatter Restaurant & Tea House in Anoka.
 This historic house-turned-restaurant offers a charming holiday tea service like no other.
-Start with hearty Chilcken Wild Rice Hotdish and fluffy scones, followed by a course of savory finger sandwiches including Cucumber Mint and Smoked Salmon Mousse.
+Start with hearty Chicken Wild Rice Hotdish and fluffy scones, followed by a course of savory finger sandwiches including Cucumber Mint and Smoked Salmon Mousse.